Community Action Agency of Oklahoma City and Canadian Counties programs.

 There are also many centers and schools located throughout Oklahoma City and Oklahoma County.
 The schools provide services to thousands of children from less fortunate households per year.
 Additionally, there are several regional centers that provide affordable daycare services to infants, newborns and toddlers.

 Locations are across both counties.
 Call the Community Action Agency.
-There are several centers in Oklahoma city and counted as noted below.
+The main phone number is (405) 232-0199.
+However there are several centers in Oklahoma city and counted as noted below.

 - N.W.
 District Center, Address: 1300 N. McKinley, OKC, OK 73108.
 Call (405) 525-2468